noop-inc/noop-sample-app-covid-19-mobility/README.md

 With that said - let's get started!

 ## The Sample Application
-The sample application included in this repository had been "Noopified" to leverage the Noop platform.
-To an end-user, this application provides a queryable data visualization dashboard utilizing mobility data released during the COVID-19 pandemic.
+To an end-user, the sample application provides a data visualiztion dashboard offering insight into mobility activity during the COVID-19 pandemic.

 The four subdirectories located at the root of this repository each feature the source code for an individual Noop component.
 Each component is defined by a `Noopfile` located at its own root level.
 The Noopfiles in this repository also defines a **DynamoDB database resource**, `mobilityDB`, which serves as a dependency accessible to the application's components.